 Of course!
 Add additional toppings like jalapenos, avocado slices, or crispy bacon.

 I haven't tried it with ground turkey.
-Lean meats like venison didn't work well due to dryness; beef fat keeps the burgers juicy and prevents the tortilla shell from drying out.
+Lean meats like venison didn't work well because they were dry; beef fat keeps the burgers juicy and prevents the tortilla shell from drying out.

 A smash burger is a ball of meat squished into a thin patty for a crispy texture, whereas a regular burger is thicker and takes longer to cook.